 - 1/4 cup chopped cilantro (can sub with more parsley)

-2 Pour in the lemon juice and turkey stock and add the strips of lemon zest.
+Pour in the turkey stock and add the strips of lemon zest.
 Bring to a simmer, then add the barley.
 Simmer gently until the barley is cooked, about 20-30 minutes.

-3 When the barley is cooked through, add the chopped turkey, the parsley and cilantro, and salt and pepper to taste.
+When the barley is cooked through, add the chopped cooked turkey, lemon juice, parsley and cilantro, and salt and pepper to taste.
 Cook gently just until the turkey is warmed through, about 3-5 minutes.
 Remove the lemon zest strips before serving.

 Another version of Turkey Barley Soup, from Kalyn's Kitchen